Moran Zer Katzenstein: Biography

 Moran Zer Katzentstein was born in Holon, Israel, the eldest of three.
 Her family lived in Migdal HaEmek, and moved back to Holon when she was five.

 She grew up in a religious household but attended a secular school.
 Zer Katzenstein was active in the Bnei Akiva youth movement.
 She completed her studies at Katzir highschool in Holon where she studied media & communication.
 During her IDF military service, Zer Katzenstein served as a human resources officer and was honorably discharged with the rank of lieutenant.

 After her army service, she pursued her bachelor's degree in communication and management at the College of Management Academic Studies and in conjunction served in an operational role in the Shin Bet.
 She completed her degree in 2007.
 She completed her master's degree in business administration in 2010 at the same college.

-Zer Katzenstein is a married mother of four and lives in central Israel.
+Zer Katzenstein is a married mother of four and lives in Holon in central Israel.